IBE160/SG-Oslo-Flexi/docs/PRD.md

 *   **Pilot Programs:** Conducting pilot programs with university students to gather feedback on the effectiveness and usability of the personalized learning experience.
 *   **A/B Testing:** Comparing engagement and learning outcomes between users with and without gamified features.
 *   **Qualitative Feedback:** User interviews and surveys to understand the perceived value of the multi-agent system and document-first RAG.
-*   **Technical Metrics:** Tracking RAG hit rates, LLM hallucination rates, and OCR accuracy to ensure the technical underpinnings are robust.
+*   **Technical Metrics:** Tracking LLM hallucination rates, and OCR accuracy to ensure the technical underpinnings are robust.
+RAG hit rates will become a key metric in future iterations once a vector-DB-based RAG pipeline is implemented.

 ## 5. Project-Specific Deep Dive